nhsconnect/FHIR-CDS/pages/explore/api_encounter_report.md

 ### Appointment ###
 Used to represent represent an appointment that has been generated via the EMS as a result of the triage process.

-This will be carried in an [Appointment](http://hl7.org/fhir/STU3/Appointment.html)
+This will be carried in ann [Appointment)

 | Name |  |  Flags | Card. | Type | Description & Constraint | UEC DI Guidance Notes |
 |--|--|--|--|--|--|--|